nguyensjsu/fa21-202-odin/journals/rounak.md

 ### XP Core Value Analysis

 Once again in our group meeting we broke the pending tasks into the smallest steps possible.
 As a team we have been focussed on getting a basic proof of concept up and running before moving forward.
 We are ensuring that there is no extra or redundant work being done.

+## Week 3 (Nov.
+23, 2021)

+### What tasks did I work on / complete?

+- Team meeting
+  - We broke up remaing tasks and assigned them to people to work on
+- Implemented strategy pattern for search
+- Implemented DFS and BFS search algorithms

+### What am I planning to work on next?

+- Work on the slides for the demo
+- Clean up sprint velocity sheet and other project management

+### What tasks are blocked waiting on another team member?

+- None

+### XP Core Value Analysis

+The group has been doing a phenomenal job of breaking up tasks into the simplest pieces and working on those.
+There was an example wherein we thought we had the components to build a Snake game, but we all collectively determined that we needed to work on the essentials of the project first.
+We decided to work on other aspects of the project to give the user a better experience rather than implementing the additional Snake game.